SwissDataScienceCenter/renku/docs/docs/10-users/40-data/guides/20-export-data-connector-to-zenodo.md

 ## Complete and publish the deposit in Zenodo

-When the upload is complete, open the draft deposit in Zenodo and review it before publishing.
+When the upload is complete, the deposit export section will show a URL linking to the draft deposit in Zenodo for opening and reviewing the publishing.
 In Zenodo, you should:

 - Check that all expected files are present.
 - Add or complete the required metadata, such as title, description, creators, license, and related identifiers.